What It Means

 What does "ESC" mean?

-A safety system that detects and reduces loss of traction, helping prevent skids and rollovers.
+A safety system that detects and reduces loss of traction, helping the driver prevent skids and rollovers by applying individual-wheel braking.

 Why does ESC matter for vehicle safety?